Quarterly cybersecurity buyer trends: Where is the market moving?

 Persona A: Influencers and researchers (often IT analysts or compliance specialists)

-• Content preferences: they want technical explainers, threat breakdowns, and control‑level guidance that helps them educate internal stakeholders.
+• Content preferences: they want technical explainers, threat breakdowns, and control-level guidance that helps them build the internal case for investment.

 Persona B: Mid‑level decision makers (such as IT managers and heads of compliance)

-• Content preferences: they want evaluation frameworks, integration guidance, and practical examples that reduce decision risk.
+• Content preferences: they want evaluation frameworks, vendor comparisons, and practical examples that reduce decision risk and are easy to present upward.

 Persona C: Senior budget holders (CISOs, CIOs, CFOs)